flaming-codes/flaming-codes/README.md

 - 🔭 I’m currently working on some absolutely awesome, very secret stuff around Typescript, React, PWAs and Nodejs
 - 🌱 I’m currently learning Rust to broaden my skills and also expanding my knowledge about management
 - 💬 Ask me about Typescript, React, Nodejs, Firebase, GCP, Google App Script, Frontend, Backend, or just about anything!
-- 📫 How to reach me: flaming.codes.vienna@gmail.com for personal, tom@expressflow.com for professional
+- 📫 How to reach me: tom@flaming.codes